 Touch (or press) the octopus icon to compose a lesson.
 As soon as you do that, you will see that the row of camels (default) has been replaced with an actual melody which consists of seven animals.
 The last space is intentionally left blank.
 Every time you touch the octopus button, the existing lesson will be overwritten with a new one.

-Touch (or press) the rabbit or turtle button to listen.
+Use the turtle or rabbit button to listen.

 Listening is a very important part of the learning process and you must never skip this step.
-The faster speed (rabbit) is meant for listening and the slower speed (turtle) is ideal for watching the animation.
-Let the student pick which one they prefer and if you feel that it would be beneficial to listen or watch one more time then "pretend" that you need a little more help.
-Remember that you are the student and that the child teaches you. ;)
+The faster speed (rabbit) is meant for when you just want to hear the lesson.
+The slower speed (turtle) is ideal for watching because you can learn how to play the lesson if you watch the big animals carefully.

 The heart of the Pre Piano Lessons app is the easy-to-use composition module which uses arrows to change/edit any of the 6912 built-in lessons.

 To get started with editing, we encourage you to fill in the last blank note with a camel.
 Keep changing other notes until you like how the melody sounds.

 The small animals (between the arrows) can be touched as well.
 Doing so will animate (move) the matching big animal and play the sound.
 This feature is especially helpful for the first few lessons.

 Playing the most important part and here is how it's done.